|Course #||Credit Hours||Course Name|

 Among requirements for graduation, the student must have a Grade Point Average of 2.0 or higher on the courses credited on this check sheet

-The Computer Science major at Alderson Broaddus University has a modern curriculum that undergoes regular fine tuning to keep up with current trends.
-All Computer Science majors are expected to complete a select group of core classes, but the electives are designed to let the students tailor their education to meet their specific career goals, with the help a faculty advisor.
-Potential areas of interest include the standards of computer science, information technology and software engineering, but other areas of interest include Security, Web and Mobile application development, Geographic Information Systems (GIS) and others.
-We also offer the possibility of dual majors, especially with Mathematics, Biology and Environmental Science.
-An additional Minor in GIS is also offered to provide students the skills to enter one of the fastest growing job markets in the country in spatial analysis.
+The computer science major at Alderson Broaddus University has a modern curriculum that undergoes regular fine-tuning to keep up with current trends.
+All computer science majors are expected to complete a select group of core classes, but the electives are designed to let the students tailor their education to meet their specific career goals, with the help of a faculty advisor.
+Potential areas of interest include the standards of computer science, information technology, and software engineering, but other areas of interest include security, web, and mobile application development, geographic information systems (GIS), and others.
+We also offer the possibility of dual majors, especially with mathematics, biology, and environmental science.
+An additional minor in GIS is also offered to provide students the skills to enter one of the fastest-growing job markets in the country in spatial analysis.

 Personal and Individual Attention From Experienced and Caring Faculty

-In your study among the excellent faculty and students of the College of Science, Technology and Mathematics, you will have many opportunities for distinction.
+In your study, among the excellent faculty and students, you will have many opportunities for distinction.
 You will have relatively small classes, more focused attention and guidance from your professors and opportunities for advanced research responsibilities, which are important features not standard at larger schools.
 Your AB professors will know you by name and be able to spend quality instruction time with you in individual settings.

 Opportunities for Involvement

-You will have advantages and opportunities within AB’s campus community to develop inter-personal communication and organizational skills, and to become more confident about meeting and directing people.
-Experiences in social and service groups, in student government, student publications, or in musical and theatrical presentations can contribute to your personal and professional growth.
-The College of Science, Technology and Mathematics has opportunities for involvement through the Outdoor Club, ZAG (Zeta Alpha Gamma) Science Club, as well as luncheons and picnics.
+You will have advantages and opportunities within AB’s campus community to develop interpersonal communication and organizational skills, and to become more confident about meeting and directing people.
+Experiences in social and service groups, in student government, student publications, or in musical and theatrical presentations, can contribute to your personal and professional growth.

 Special Features of the Program